Crete travel guide & 25 photos to feed your wanderlust

 Fragokastello

-As I wrote in the introduction, Crete is a huge island, and if you want to see everything, you’ll have to spend an entire month there.
-Of course, if you spend two or three weeks, it’s also enough, but you’ll have to make a plan and leave some things out of your Crete itinerary.
+As I mentioned in the introduction, Crete is a vast island, and to see everything, you would need to spend an entire month there.
+Of course, spending two or three weeks is also enough, but you’ll need to make a plan and leave some things out of your Crete itinerary.

-We stayed for three weeks, and I must say that I didn’t want to rush day and night through the island.
+We stayed for three weeks, and I must say that I didn’t want to rush through the island day and night.
 Instead, we preferred to have some relaxing days and combine them with sightseeing.
-That said, we concluded that we wouldn’t see everything during our journey -and that was okay.
+That said, we concluded that we wouldn’t see everything during our journey, and that was okay.
 Greece should always be a destination for slow traveling.

 I’d say that after three weeks in Crete, we saw 60% of the island.
 Of course, each of us has a different definition of sightseeing.
-Therefore, while the recommendations below are for “slow travelers,” this doesn’t mean that you can’t accelerate the schedule and see as much as possible in fewer days.
+Therefore, while the recommendations below are intended for “slow travelers,” this doesn’t mean you can’t accelerate your schedule and see as much as possible in fewer days.

 The main cities of Crete